 Ans: To find out duplicate suppliers, the SUPPLIER AUDIT REPORT is run.

 Ans: A qualifier is a label attached to a particular key flexfield segment so it can be located by the application requiring its information.
 A key flexfield qualifier can be of 2 types:

 Inclined to build a profession as Oracle Financial Developer?
 Then here is the blog post on, explore Oracle Financial Training

 NATURAL ACCOUNT: Each Accounting Flexfield structure must contain only one natural account segment.
 When setting up the values, you will indicate the type of account as Asset, Liability, Owner’s Equity, Revenue, or Expense.

 BALANCING ACCOUNT: Each Structure must contain only one balancing segment.
 Oracle GL ensures that all journal balances for each balancing segment.

 COST CENTER: This segment is required for Oracle Assets.
 The Cost centre segment is used in many Oracle Assets reports and by Oracle Workflow to generate account numbers.
 Also, Oracle apps training Bangalore Projects and Oracle Purchasing utilize the cost centre segment.

 INTERCOMPANY: GL automatically uses the intercompany segment in the account code combination to track intercompany transactions within a single set of books.
 This segment has the same value set and the same values as the balancing segment.

 ACCOUNT TYPE: Asset, Liability, Owner’s Equity, Revenue, Expense, Budgetary Dr, and Budgetary Cr.

-– For key flexfields with multiple segments, we can define rules to cross check value combinations entered with in the key flexfield segments.
-This option is referred as Cross Validation rules.
+Ans: For key flexfields with multiple segments, we can define rules to cross-check value combinations entered within the key flexfield segments.
+This option is referred to as Cross Validation rules.